dkfans/keeperfx/keeperfx/docs/keeperfx_readme.txt

 Available languages:

 The following languages are currently functional:
- ENG ITA FRE SPA DUT GER POL SWE JAP RUS
+ ENG ITA FRE SPA DUT GER POL SWE JPN RUS
 The following languages are partially functional:
  CHI CHT
 Note that some campaigns may not support your language.